Epstein frequented Harvard, had own office, report finds

 The report concludes that Harvard’s senior leaders acted appropriately in their dealings with Epstein.
 Former President Drew Faust decided to bar donations from Epstein after his conviction, the review says, and a university dean rejected a 2013 request from some faculty to reconsider the decision, saying it would be inconsistent with Harvard’s values.

-Some professors beyond Nowak appear to have enjoyed close ties with Epstein, the review found.
+But some faculty enjoyed close ties with Epstein.
 The report says “a number” of faculty members visited Epstein at his homes in New York, Florida, New Mexico and the Virgin Islands.
 Some said they visited him in jail or took trips on his planes.
 The visits were done in a personal capacity, the report said, and do not appear to violate Harvard rules.

 In total, Epstein made more than 20 donations to Harvard, the largest of which was the $6.5 million to Nowak’s research group.
 Smaller shares supported faculty research in psychology, economics, art and education.